 Just 12 miles down the road, Lochaline is the main village on the Morvern peninsula.
 It is served by a regular ferry service to Mull and has more accommodation options, including B&Bs, hotels and the acclaimed Whitehouse restaurant.

 For those of you planning visits in the future, we will reopen as soon as we can with our normal offering of a morning and an afternoon tour Monday-Friday, where you can take a look behind the scenes in the distillery, taste our evolving spirit and admire the wonderful views with coffee and cake. £15 per person.
 Please pre-book by selecting a date on the calendar (up to 3 months in advance) or call (+44 1967 421698) or email us.

 Once a week, you can visit us by Sealink water-taxi from Tobermory.
-You can find the crossing dates here for April, May, June and July.
+You can find the crossing dates and times here for the rest of the year.
 To book, select the date on the calendar or call or email us.
 If you are coming from Mull there are also regular ferries that run from Fishnish to Lochaline seven days a week (timetable is here).
 If you are coming on your own boat we have a mooring for boats in a beautiful bay below the distillery.
 It is suitable for boats up to 45ft to use at your own risk.
 If you’d like to book a tour and use the mooring please call us, or there are pontoons in Lochaline (a 30 minute drive).